mar-kan/parser_and_scanner/README.md

 Part 1

-I edited the grammar to become LL(1) and separated ** operation from +- (term2 and exp2) to achieve different functionality. +- are prioritized from the left to the right and is always calculated at that time, while ** is calculated from the right to the left, only if there is another ** next.
+I edited the grammar to become LL(1) and separated ** operation from +- (term2 and exp2) to achieve different functionality and priority. +- are prioritized from the left to the right and is always calculated at that time, while ** is calculated from the right to the left, only if there is another ** next.
 I achieved the right to left priority by adding a list in the class which stores all numbers that aren't calculated immediately.
 Everything in this list is calculated when there are no more ** next.
+I also seperated number in many rules, to forbid the usage of <0> as the first digit and keep the LL(1) property at the same time.

 Compilation instructions: